 I continued staring.
 ‘Ok.’
 But this was deeply weird.
 Wouldn’t the pilots be tired?
 Surely, this wasn’t a safe time to fly.
 Plus, I’d lived under the Heathrow flight path for over ten years.
 No one took off at this time.
 It didn’t conform to noise standards for residents around the airport.

 Jack gave me one last frustrated look.
-‘This is Trinidad, not London,’ he said.
+‘This is Trinidad, not London.’
 Then he walked away, ready to flush out an engine or fish out his adjustable spanners for the twentieth time.
 Poor Jack.

 Last year, I’d felt anguished to leave Quest until the moment that we left.
-What an idiot.
 We’d been on her for two years and had never left her before.
 I checked every cupboard and double checked it.
 Then I checked it again.
 Every sock was sorted through, every book examined for usefulness.
 Then, as soon as we left, I felt so relieved.
 We went home to Wales and I didn’t think about her for seven months except like she was a fleeting dream.
-This time was different… thank God.

 ‘The Americans,’ the man said.
 ‘Macqueripe was part of the military base.
 They stored submarines here.’

 We knew America had had a military base in Chaguaramas from the Second World War up until 1972.. but.. submarines?
 I stared at the bare poles sticking out of the water.
 Often the world seems a more dangerous place now than it used to be.
 This was not one of those times.
 This was one of those moments when the world seems a decidedly safer place now.
 US Submarines prowling underneath the calm surface of Macqueripe Bay?
 Rather than the hoards of floating, happy Trinis?

 ‘Mum,’ Delph said when we were alone together, ‘We have to get something for Lu’s birthday.’